-If you believe whiteheads will be gone the day after facial without a trace, that would be magical solve a significant annoyance of humankind.
+If you believe whiteheads will be gone the day after facial without any trace, that would be a truly magical.
 We can only dream.

 “Trying to remove a blackhead out of dry skin is like digging a plant out from dry soil – everything just crumbles.
 To pull a plant out of the ground cleanly, you need to first moisten the soil,” said Katya, Skin Therapist.

 “Do extractions hurt?” or “I feel like it should hurt more.
 No pain, no gain, right?”